 Additionally, a modern project manager should employ an electronic collaboration and sharing tool that allows everyone involved to view in a timely manner the project goals and work plan, meeting notes and comments, and their specific To Do list items.
 Collaboration tools are excellent for creating a one-stop communication channel and usually have built-in features for tracking progress and storing pertinent files.

-If you have questions about effective communications, or need a great listener, the Real Projectives® team stands ready to lead communications on your next important project.
-So please give us a call, post a comment, and share on social media.
+If you have questions about great communications, or need a great listener, the Real Projectives® team stands ready to lead communications on your next important project.
+So please explore our services, give us a call, post a comment, and share on social media.